-(18) Corresponds to the difference between the amount of deferred variable remuneration in value at award and in value at the time of vesting/payment due to implicit adjustments.
+(20) Corresponds to the difference between the amount of deferred variable remuneration in value at award and in value at the time of vesting/payment due to implicit adjustments.

-(19) Including vested instruments, subject to retention period of six months to one year, during which the appropriate management of risks and compliance condition applies.
+(21) Including vested instruments, subject to retention period of six months to one year.